-We also have a hotline for all enquiries about workers compensation claims, insurance and work health safety matters.
-You can phone us on 13 10 50.
+More information about workers compensation claims, insurance and work health safety matters is available on our website or you can call us on 13 10 50.

 The AHRR is the primary communication tool between allied health practitioners and the insurer when discussing the worker’s recovery and the provision of services.